Skip to main content

 How to set backup job permissions

-This article includes information on what each permission enables, and how these can be used to manage user control.
+This article includes information on what each Backup permission enables, and how these can be used to manage user control.

-Written by Jack Parkinson
+Written by Mateusz Kochanowicz

-Updated over a week ago
+Updated over 2 weeks ago

-When creating or editing a backup job, you are able to adjust the permissions of your backup job to grant varied levels of access to members of your team, depending on the roles and needs of that user.
-This article details how each permission affects access to the backup job.
+When creating or editing a backup job, you are able to adjust the permissions of your backup job to grant varied levels of access to members of your Gearset team, depending on the roles and needs of that user.

 What permissions are enabled by default?

-What does each permission provide?
+What does each permission grant?

 View permission